The placeConstituency · Wales · Electorate 73,114 · 2023 boundaries

 Rhayader Angela Davies600Powys LDMay 2022

-Rhos Bob Woolford494Neath Port Talbot LabFeb 2024
+Rhos Bob Woolford494Neath Port Talbot IndFeb 2024

 Talgarth Bill Powell588Powys LDMay 2022

-Talybont On Usk Raiff Devlin352Powys LDNov 2023
+Talybont-on-Usk Raiff Devlin352Powys LDNov 2023

 Tawe Uchaf David Thomas572Powys LDMay 2022

-Trebanos Rebeca Phillips445Neath Port Talbot LabMay 2022
+Trebanos Rebeca Phillips445Neath Port Talbot IndMay 2022

 Ynyscedwyn Susan McNicholas677Powys LDMay 2022